chalk/ansi-styles/readme.md

 console.log(style.color.green.open);
 ```

-The raw ANSI escape codes used to create the styles is available under `style.codes` which returns a `Map` with the open codes as keys and close codes as values.
+Raw escape codes (i.e. without the CSI escape prefix `\x1b[` and render mode postfix `m`) are available under `style.codes`, which returns a `Map` with the open codes as keys and close codes as values.

 ###### Example